phreeza/manuscript_axon_potentials/doc/manuscript.md

 location next to the most dorsal electrode, (3) the axonal conduction velocity, and (4) the distance between bundle and electrode array.

-![(**A**) Multielectrode array aligned with a trace.
-The electrode track can be seen in the dorsal brain regions, highlightes with the asterisk.
+![(**A**) Photomicrograph of a 40µm thick transverse Nissl stained section through the dorsal brain stem, containing a superimposed, to scale, diagram of the multielectrode probe.
+The probe produced a small slit in a cerebellar folium overlying the IVth ventricle (\*), and penetrated into the nucleus laminaris (NL) Scale bar, 1mm.
 The recordings where made in NL, and electrodes extended to both sides of the nucleus.
-The outline of the electrode is shown in light green, with the recording electrodes indicated by magenta circles, and the reference electrode as a magenta rectangle.
+The outline of the probe is shown in light green, with the recording electrodes indicated by magenta circles, and the reference electrode as a magenta rectangle.
 The low-frequency component (**B**) and high-frequency component (**C**) are ordered the same as the electrodes, with three examples connected to their recording sites by black lines.
 Time scale in B and C is identical as indicated by the scale bar, and voltage scale as indicated by individual scalebars.
 ](../figs/with_probe.pdf){#fig:expmethod}

-![The spatial structure of EFPs recorded from the nucleus laminaris of the barn owl can be explained by a model of axonal field potentials. (**A**) High-frequency ($\geq 2$\ kHz) component of the EFP in response to a click stimulus at $t=0$\ ms, at different recording depths.
+![The spatial structure of EFPs recorded from the nucleus laminaris of the barn owl can be explained by a model of axonal field potentials. (**A**) Average membrane voltage across fibers in the model when fit to the data.
+(**B**) Fitted number of fibers in the model at the recording locations.
+(**C**) High-frequency ($\geq 2$\ kHz) component of the EFP in response to a click stimulus at $t=0$\ ms, at different recording depths.
 The depth is measured in the direction from dorsal to ventral.
-Recorded responses (orange lines) are shown along with model fit (purple lines). (**B**) Low frequency ($\leq 2$\ kHz) responses in recordings (orange) and model (purple). (**C**) Average membrane voltage across fibers in the model when fit to the data shown in A.
+Recorded responses (orange lines) are shown along with model fit (purple lines). (**D**) Low frequency ($\leq 2$\ kHz) responses in recordings (orange) and model (purple).
-(**D**) Fitted number of fibers in the model at the recording locations.](../figs/fig_4.pdf){#fig:barnowl height=115%}
+](../figs/fig_4.pdf){#fig:barnowl height=115%}

 The resulting EFP responses and the model fit are depicted in [@fig:barnowl].
-[@fig:barnowl]A shows the high-frequency ($\geq 2$\ kHz) response.
+[@fig:barnowl]C shows the high-frequency ($\geq 2$\ kHz) response.
 The orange lines indicate the actual responses in the data.
 The responses have a Gabor-like shape, as expected [@wagner09], with maximum amplitude in the center of the recording array, at around 850\ $\mu$m penetration depth.
 The velocity was calculated to be 4.0 m/s.
-A previously published estimate of the axonal conduction velocity in this nucleus was 1.6 m/s in @McColgan2014Functional.
-Toward the edges (< 100 and > 1400\ $\mu$m), the amplitude decays.
-In the
+A previously published estimate of the axonal conduction velocity in this nucleus was 1.1 m/s in @McColgan2014Functional, with a upper confidence bound of 6 m/s.
+Toward the edges (< 100 and > 1400\
-central region (400-1200\ $\mu$m, a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
+$\mu$m), the amplitude decays.
+In the central region (400-1200\ $\mu$m, a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
 The delay increases from ventral to dorsal, which is consistent with the anatomy for contralateral stimulation.
 All these aspects of the data are qualitatively reproduced by the model (purple traces).
 The main deviation between model and data lies in a diminished amplitude of the oscillation at the most central electrode sites.
 Because the phase shift in the central region is mainly determined by the conduction velocity, this mismatch might be due to a slightly changing conduction velocity in the nucleus.
 A diminished amplitude in the fit could reflect an inability of the model to exactly match the phase progression.
 Another possible explanation is that the additional amplitude could be due to non-axonal sources such as synaptic currents or postsynaptic spikes, which do not follow the assumptions underlying the model being fit.

-The low-frequency ($30$\ Hz - $2$\ kHz, [@fig:barnowl]B) responses reveal the
+The low-frequency ($30$\ Hz - $2$\ kHz, [@fig:barnowl]D) responses reveal the
 typical polarity reversal that we predicted for an axonal terminal zone (Figures 1 and 2).
 The responses at the dorsal and ventral edges show the same shape, but with opposite polarity, as expected for a dipolar field.
 Note that